Do you take your heart for granted? Most of us do.

 An anti-inflammatory diet is heavy in plant foods, especially vegetables, selective in fats, and devoid of most processed, fabricated foods.
-More details about this are in the Natural Diet Solution for PCOS and Infertility ebook.
+More details about this are in The Natural Diet Solution for PCOS e-book.

 Or, if you're into taking drugs, ask your doctor about metformin.
 A few studies suggest it reduces ventricular hypertrophy in rats and mice.
 (Note: in one study of women with PCOS, the nutritional supplement called NAC was as effective as metformin for relieving symptoms.
-So if you don't like metformin, consider NAC.
+So if you don't like metformin, consider a NAC supplement.

 Birth control pills do not build cardiovascular health.
 Some formulations may cause blood clotting in some individuals.